Welcome to today's edition of the Rush 24-7 podcast.

 The union approved of it.

-Thirty-eight principals approved of it.
+38 principals approved of it.

 Sharon the Educator who called into the show.

-Sharon, by the way, I'd love to I'd love to uh hear from Sharon again, Sharon the Educator, and let me know if this is uh if this is still going on in uh Shannon the Educator, I should say.
+Sharon, by the way, I'd love to hear from Sharon again, Sharon the Educator, and let me know if this is still going on in Shannon the Educator, I should say, Shannon the Educator, if this is going on in your school district.

-These are kids, you know, it's about the future of all our children.
+You know, it's about the future of all our children.

 Well, where's their future gone?

-The superintendent, by the way, the superintendent who presided over a systemically corrupt, rotten regime, is a lady called Beverly Hall.
+The superintendent, by the way, the superintendent who presided over a systemically corrupt, rotten regime is a lady called Beverly Hall.

-She's got the National Superintendent of the Year Award, the Administrator of the Year Award, the Distinguished Public Service Award, the Keystone Award for Leadership in Education, the Concerned Black Clergy Education Award, the American Association of School Administrators, F.E.
-H. Jones Humanitarian Award.
+She's got the National Superintendent of the Year Award, the Administrator of the Year Award, the Distinguished Public Service Award, the Keystone Award for Leadership in Education, the Concerned Black Clergy Education Award, the American Association of School Administrators, F.E.H.
+Jones Humanitarian Award.

-She's got all the other phony baloney backslapping awards uh that the American education racket can give her.
+She's got all the other phony baloney backslapping awards that the American education racket can give her.

-Uh do you think any of those are going to be rescinded?
+Do you think any of those are going to be rescinded?

 Where's the public shaming?